YiNNx/Blog-BE/doc/API.md

 Authorization: Bearer TOKEN
 ```

-APIs is divided into three parts.
-View and Comment parts are available for everyone, while Post part needs Authorization.
-Sign-up is not opened publicly, and only the website owner  is able to sign in, post or revise posts and view the back-end data.
+APIs is divided into 2 parts.
+View & Comment part is available for everyone, while Post part needs Authorization.
+Sign-up is not opened publicly, and only the blog owner is able to sign in, post ,view the back-end data, etc.

 ## **Paginate**